 Why Values Matter for Change

-But the challenge for many is identifying what their core values are.
-That’s where tools like the Values Card Sort come in handy.
+However, identifying these values can be difficult.
+That’s where tools like the Values Card Sort become valuable.

 The Values Card Sort: A Tool for Discovering What Really Matters

 The Values Card Sort is a practical tool that can help you clarify and prioritize your core values.
-It’s often used in therapy but can also be done on your own to better understand what drives you.
+Widely used in therapy, it can also be done on your own to better understand what drives you.
 You can access the Values Card Sort here (Center for Evidence-Based Practices, 2012).

 This reflective process helps you deepen your understanding of why these values matter and how you can align your life with them (Rokeach, 1973).